LassoSoft/LassoGuide/lasso_guide_source/language/calling-lasso.rst

 Using the lasso9 Tool
 ---------------------

-The :program:`lasso9` tool is an executable included with Lasso that handles the parsing and execution of Lasso code from the command line.
+The :program:`lasso9` executable is a tool included with Lasso that handles the parsing and execution of Lasso code from the command line.
 For example, the following text might be placed into a file "test.lasso"::

    'The current date is ' + date

-The file can be executed from the terminal using the :program:`lasso9` tool.
+The file can be executed from the terminal using lasso9.
 If the reader has created such a test file and has done a :command:`cd` to the location of the file, then the file can be executed like so:

 .. code-block:: none